lee8oi/gorcon/track/README.md

 gorcon/track - Experimental
 ======

-gorcon/track package contains the PlayerList types and the Tracker methods needed to track player connections & stats.

-Notes:

-Tracker currently logs connection status to standard output.
-Includes session playtime on disconnect.

-Snapshot system writes PlayerList to file as JSON (current dir. 'snapshot.json').
-Tracker loads the snapshot prior to tracking.
+track is used for tracking player stats & chat messages.
+Utilizes gorcon to monitor game server activity.
+Also has a snapshot system which stores a copy of the current player list as JSON in the 'snapshot.json' file.
+Snapshots are used to recover playerlist data (including session playtime) in the event of application interruption/etc.

 Example:

-Rcon with 30 second AutoReconnect and Tracker.
+Rcon with AutoReconnect and Tracker usage.

 	package main